Launching a Modelling Career At Age 50: All You Need To Know

 If you’ve always dreamt of being a model, now is the best time to take your chance.

-What do you need to be a mature model?
+What do you need to launch a modeling career in your 50s?

 But, as in any other field, there are certain criteria you need to be aware of.
-The truth is modelling is a very tough business and if you want to pursue a career in modelling, you have to look after yourself regardless of your age.
+The truth is that modeling for older women is a very tough business and if you want to pursue a career in fashion, you have to look after yourself regardless of your age

 Expect to be rejected for most of the jobs you go for and expect to work hard with early morning starts and late night finishes.